Nilpena Ediacara National Park: Description

 Since its opening as a national park in April 2023, Ross and Jane Fargher, who have been working with Jason Irving, head of the national parks program, for seven years, are acting as caretakers of the fossil beds until a ranger is appointed.

 The fossils are of international significance, being the most extensive examples of Ediacaran fossils in the world, although others exist in other places, including Namibia and Russia.
 The park is one of a group of seven geographically separate areas that are part of the Flinders Ranges geological successions where abundant and diverse arrays of fossils show how animal life began on Earth over a period of 350 million years.
 These areas were submitted to the UNESCO World Heritage Centre for consideration as a World Heritage Site under criterion (viii) on 15 April 2021, and as of August 2025 remain on the "tentative" list.
 A 1947 study by Reg Sprigg and two 1949 studies by Sir Douglas Mawson are cited to support the application, along with research by Mary Droser and others.
 The nomination will be voted on in 2026.

 While it is possible to observe these fossils on site, this can only be done through a guided "Fossil Field Exploration Tour", which runs several days a week during the cooler months of the year.

-Paleobiota

-The beds at Nilpena Ediacara National Park contains a diverse, and complex system of Ediacaran organisms.